pantheon-systems/autotag/README.md

 cd autotag

+make test
 make build
 ```

 Release information
 -------------------

 Autotag itself uses `autotag` to increment releases.
-The default [autotag](#scheme-autotag-default) scheme is used for version selection.
+The default [autotag](#scheme-autotag-default)
+scheme is used for version selection.